onlitec/OnLi/htdocs/install/doctemplates/websites/website_template-corporate/README.md

-This template has been developed by DoliCloud (https://www.dolicloud.com) for Dolibarr ERP CRM.
+This template has been developed by DoliCloud (https://www.dolicloud.com) for OnLi ERP CRM.